-Although the consequences of steep slope cutting for road construction on the occurrence of rainfall-induced landslides are generally well understood and there are both supporting anecdotal and statistical evidence, the results of this study provide a valuable reference that quantifies this effect.
-More specifically, results show that the presence of a steep road cut on a natural hillslope could reduce the initial factor of safety by \sim 35%, thereby increasing the susceptibility to landsliding during rainfall.
-Further, the stability of the undisturbed hillslope (without road cut) under the same rainfall conditions that triggered the investigated landslide (with road cut) shows that the presence of a single road cut can lower the level of minimum rainfall needed to initiate slope failure.
-It is critical to recognise that a significant proportion of landslides in Nepal occurs during the monsoon when almost 80% of the annual rainfall is expected to occur.
-The lowering of the minimum landslide-triggering rainfall for slopes modified by road construction means that the rainfall-induced roadside slope failures will become more frequent and extensive during the monsoon if the hillslopes continue to be informally excavated without suitable engineering interventions.
+Although the consequences of steep slope cutting for road construction on the occurrence of rainfallinduced landslides are generally well understood and there as both supporting anecdotal and statistical evidence, the results of this study provide a valuable reference that quantifies this effect.
+More specifically, results show that the presence of a new provident of a natural hillslope could reduce the initial factor of safety by $\sim$ 35%, thereby increasing the subscriptibility to landsliding during rainfall.
+Further, the stability of the undisturbed hillslope (with u road cut) under the same rainfall conditions that triggered the investigated landslide (with road c it) clearly shows that the presence of a single road cut can lower the level of minimum rainfall needed 'o n. tiate slope failure.
+It is critical to recognise that a significant proportion of landslides in Necol occurs during the monsoon when almost 80% of the annual rainfall is expected to occur.
+The lowe, ng of the minimum landslide-triggering rainfall for slopes modified by road construction means that the rainfall-induced roadside slope failures will become more frequent and extensive during the monsoon if the hillslopes continue to be informally excavated without suitable engineering interventions.
 The proposed empirical relationship between rainfall duration and percentage decrease in factor of safety further suggests that the reduction of the factor of safety or the risk of slope failure is greater during longer duration rainfall events in modified natural hillslopes with similar soil properties as was encountered at the investigated site.
-The relevance of the findings of this study extends beyond the presented case study to other developing regions globally, where the road infrastructures need to be better planned and constructed, with a particular focus on minimising the risk of slope instabilities that have both short- and long-term cumulative impacts on lives, infrastructures and the environment in general.
+The relevance of the findings of this study extends beyond the presented case study to other developing regions globally, where the road infrastructures need to be better planned and constructed, with a particular focus on minimising the risk of slope instabilities that have both short- and long-term cumulative impacts on the lives, infrastructures and the environment in general.

 Where economic constraints prevent the adoption of engineering design-based slope protection measures, cost-effective retaining structures such as dry stone and mortared masonry walls, gabion walls and crib walls that utilise locally available materials, can help prevent or mitigate roadside slope failures during rainfall (Hearn, 2011).
-Bioengineering techniques such as plantation of deep-rooted plant species, turfing and jute netting are other cost-effective slope protection measures (Devkota et al., 2014).
-Constructing gentler roadside slopes with angles lower than the angle of shearing resistance of the soil, while adhering to the road construction guidelines e.g. DoR (2003), TRL (1997) is another simple approach that can help prevent rainfall-induced roadside slope failures.
+Bio-engineering techniques such as plantation of deep-rooted plant species, turfing and jute netting are other cost-effective slope protection measures (Devkota et al., 2014).
+Constructing gentler roadside slopes with angles lower than the angle of shearing resistance of the soil, while adhering to the road construction guidelines e.g. DoR (2003), TP1 (1997) is another simple approach that can help prevent rainfall-induced roadside slope fail-ac-.

-On the slopes that have a high landslide potential during rainfall and pose a greater risk to lives and infrastructures, landslide prediction can prevent disasters from occurring.
-This study demonstrates the abilities of the coupled hydro-mechanical analysis, with Bishop's effective stress and single wetting SWRC to simulate the long-term hydrological changes in the unsaturated soils and most importantly, to predict the failure timing and failure mechanism of slopes under transient wetting and drying conditions.
-Application of this approach requires comprehensive site-specific field study, laboratory testing of (un)saturated soil properties and meteorological data, acquiring which may not be feasible in all conditions.
-This also underlines the need for quality geotechnical and meteorological data in developing countries for the prediction, prevention and mitigation of rainfall-induced landslides.
-Nonetheless, the lack of geotechnical data could be tackled by obtaining information through empirical estimations, published scientific literature or by utilising community knowledge and participation, as employed by

-Anderson and Holcombe (2013).
+On the slopes that have a high landslide potential during rainfall and pose a greater risk to lives and infrastructures, landslide prediction can prevent disasters from oncurring.
+This study demonstrates the abilities of the coupled hydro-mechanical analysis, wit 1 Enchop's effective stress and single wetting SWRC to simulate the long-term hydrological chailes in the unsaturated soils and most importantly, to predict the failure timing and failure mechanism of slopes under transient wetting and drying conditions.
+Application of this approach requires company heasive site-specific field study, laboratory testing of (un)saturated soil properties and meteorological data, acquiring which may not be feasible in all conditions.
+This also underlines the need for quality geotechnical and meteorological data in developing countries for the prediction, promotion and mitigation of rainfall-induced landslides.
+Nonetheless, the lack of geotechnical data could be tackled by obtaining information through empirical estimations, published scientific literature or by utilising community knowledge and participation, as employed by Anderson and Holcombe (2013).